openego/eDisGo/doc/usage_details.rst

 expansion is stored in the :class:`~.network.results.Results` class.
 Configuration data from the config files (see :ref:`default_configs`) is stored in the :class:`~.tools.config.Config` class.
+The database engine for accessing the OpenEnergy DataBase (OEDB) is stored as :attr:`~.edisgo.EDisGo.engine`.
+By default, this is the TOEP (The Open Energy Platform) engine, but can be customized by providing an `engine` parameter when initializing the :class:`~.EDisGo` object.
 All these can be accessed through the :class:`~.EDisGo` object.
 In the following code examples `edisgo` constitues an :class:`~.EDisGo` object.